Skip to main content

 Social FeaturesComment on, and rate, public analyses to join the conversation.

-For those looking to access premium tools, our ultimate guide to getting invite-only scripts on TradingView reveals how to find and access exclusive trading indicators.
+For premium tools, check out our guide to getting invite-only scripts on TradingView — it covers how to find and access exclusive indicators.

-Q: What's the difference between paper trading and live trading on TradingView?
-A: This is a really important distinction:
+What is the difference between paper trading and live trading on TradingView?

 Next Steps: Your TradingView Journey Begins Now

-Here's a straightforward path to get you going without feeling overwhelmed:
+Here's a path to keep you moving without getting stuck:

-4. Set Up Your WorldCreate a small watchlist of just a few assets you're curious about and set simple price alerts.It makes the vast financial world feel manageable and personal to you.
+4. Set Up Your EnvironmentBuild a watchlist of a few assets and set simple price alerts.Makes the market feel manageable.Adding too many symbols makes your watchlist useless.
+Keep it to 5-10.

-Once you're comfortable with the basics, you might want to explore more advanced techniques like our comprehensive guide on how to backtest on TradingView to validate your strategies before risking real capital.
+Once the basics feel natural, take a look at our guide on how to backtest on TradingView to validate strategies before risking real capital.